ccouble/ccouble/README.md

 # About Me

 Hi, I'm an experienced **Software Developer** with a strong background in Data, Web and App developemnt.
-I love building **efficient and scalable solutions** using modern technologies.
+I love building **elegant, efficient and scalable solutions** using modern technologies.

 ## My Purpose